vegaprotocol/specs/non-protocol-specs/0001-liquidity-providing-bots.md

 positionManagementTimer.start()
 if (positionManagementTimer > positionManagementSleep) then
-    if botPositionLong() == true and botCurrentMood() == "buying" then submit LP order with defaultSellingShape
+    if botPositionLong() == true and botCurrentMood() == "buying" then submit LP order with shorteningShape
-    else if botPositionLong() == false and botCurrentMood() == "selling" then submit LP order with defaultBuyingShape
+    else if botPositionLong() == false and botCurrentMood() == "selling" then submit LP order with longeningShape
     fi
     positionManagementTimer.reset()
     positionManagementTimer.start()